College Application General Information for Class of 2022:

 Princeton ReviewThe well-known Princeton Review ranks colleges and provides in-depth school profiles covering campus life, academics, financial aid, admissions and more!
 Click on Princeton Review for the online version or come to Guidance and peruse the hard copy of the book in the Career Center.

-NCAA Clearinghouse: Any student wishing to play a sport in college should visit the official NCAA site and create an account on the NCAA Clearinghouse Account page.
-Once you have created an account, see Mr. Harne and he will upload your transcript for you.
+Any student wishing to play a sport in college should visit the official NCAA site and create an account on the NCAA Clearinghouse Account page.
+There is a charge associated with this.
+AFTER you have created an account, see Mr. Harne and he will upload your transcript for you.

 The purpose of this document is to provide detailed information about the minimum standards for admission to Massachusetts’ state universities and undergraduate University of Mass campuses (Amherst, Boston, Dartmouth, Lowell).